maiow/expose-android-build.gradle.kts-version-code-and-name/README.md

         EXPOSE_CODE: 'false'
 ~~~~~~~
 Depending on your set values, and if the `build.gradle.kts` file is found in the `app/`, the action will expose the **version code** as an env var named `ANDROID_VERSION_CODE` and the **version name** as an env var named `ANDROID_VERSION_NAME`, both as string.

+See [Android CI sample](https://github.com/maiow/AndroidCISample) for another example of usage.